Ted Stewart

-Brian Theadore "Ted" Stewart (born 1948) is a senior United States district judge of the United States District Court for the District of Utah.
+Brian Theadore Stewart (born August 19, 1948) is a senior United States district judge of the United States District Court for the District of Utah.

 Early life and education

-Born in Logan, Utah, Stewart received a Bachelor of Science degree from Utah State University in 1972 and a Juris Doctor from the S.J.
+Stewart was born in Logan, Utah.
+He received a Bachelor of Science degree from Utah State University in 1972 and a Juris Doctor from the S.J.
 Quinney College of Law at the University of Utah.

-Professional career
+Career

 From 1974 until 1980, Stewart worked in private legal practice in Salt Lake City.
-He then served as an assistant to United States Senator Orrin Hatch in 1980, and then worked as an administrative assistant to United States Representative James V. Hansen from 1981 until 1985.
+He then served as an assistant to Senator Orrin Hatch in 1980, and then worked as an administrative assistant to Congressman James V. Hansen from 1981 until 1985.
 From 1985 until 1992, Stewart was a commissioner on the Public Service Commission of Utah.
 From 1993 until 1998, Stewart served as the executive director of Utah's Department of Natural Resources.
 From 1998 until becoming a federal judge in 1999, Stewart served as a chief of staff to then-Utah Governor Mike Leavitt.

-Nomination to federal district court, filibuster and confirmation
+Stewart was a visiting professor at Utah State University in 1991 and from 1994 to 1998.
+He was also a visiting professor at Weber State University in 1997.

+Federal judicial service

-In mid-1999, President Bill Clinton nominated Stewart to federal district court to fill a seat vacated by Judge John Thomas Greene, who had taken senior status in November 1997.
+In mid-1999, President Bill Clinton nominated Stewart to federal district court to fill a seat vacated by Judge John Thomas Greene Jr., who assumed senior status in November 1997.
 Clinton, a Democrat, nominated Stewart, a Republican, because Stewart was a friend of Senator Orrin Hatch of Utah, and Hatch at that time was the chairman of the United States Senate Committee on the Judiciary.
 Clinton did so as a courtesy to Hatch, hoping the gesture would encourage Republican senators to act to confirm many of the president's languishing judicial nominees.

 However, Hatch demanded that Stewart be confirmed before senators could consider other judicial nominees.
 That enraged Senate Democrats, who refused to allow for a vote on Stewart.
 That prompted Republican senators to take the then very rare move of filing for cloture on the nomination of a federal district judge.
-On September 21, 1999, Democrats unified to successfully filibuster Stewart's nomination, in a 55-44 party-line vote on the Senate floor that may well have been the only successful filibuster ever on a federal district court nominee.
+On September 21, 1999, Democrats unified to successfully filibuster Stewart's nomination, by a 55–44 vote on the Senate floor that may well have been the only successful filibuster ever on a federal district court nominee.